hanyangl5/horizon/readme.md

 ![](figs/horizon_224.png)

-horizon is a real time rendering engine for my graduation project. it is for implementing real time atmospheric scattering effect.
+horizon is a real time renderer for my graduation project. it is for implementing real time atmospheric scattering effect.